Cohere: History

-In 2024, Cohere opened a new office in New York City.
-In 2025, they later expanded to Montreal, Canada, Paris, and Seoul.
+In 2024, Cohere opened an office in New York City.
+In 2025, they expanded to Montreal, Canada, Paris, and Seoul.

+In May 2025, Cohere acquired Ottogrid, a Vancouver-based platform that develops enterprise tools for automating certain kinds of market research.
 In June 2025, it was announced that Cohere had partnered with the governments of Canada and the United Kingdom to expand the use of AI in the public sector.

-In August 2025, Cohere announced it hired Joelle Pineau as Chief A.I.
+In August 2025, Cohere hired Joelle Pineau as Chief A.I.
 Officer and Francois Chadwick, a former Uber executive and KPMG US partner, as its first Chief Financial Officer.

+On April 10, 2026, Cohere and Aleph Alpha announced that they were in talks to merge, with the potential deal having the support of the German government.
+On April 24, Cohere and Aleph Alpha announced that Cohere would acquire Aleph Alpha.
+While the terms of the deal were not publicly disclosed, an anonymous individual told New York Times it would make the combined companies worth $20 billion.
+The deal was made in a bid to challenge AI dominance from primarily the United States as well as China, with the New York Times noting that they had struggled to keep up in attracting investment from US-based companies.
+The terms of the deal also involve $600 million in investment to Cohere from Schwarz Gruppe, already prominent investors in Aleph Alpha.

+In September 2026, Cohere and Aleph Alpha signed a definitive merger agreement.
+The combined company will operate under the name Cohere, with headquarters in Toronto and Berlin, while Aleph Alpha's Heidelberg office will focus on research.
+The transaction remains subject to regulatory approvals.

 Products

-Considered an alternative to OpenAI, Cohere is focused on generative AI for the enterprise, building technology that businesses can use to deploy chatbots, search engines, copywriting, summarization, and other AI-driven products.
-Cohere specializes in large language models: AI trained to digest text from an enterprises' internal data or publicly available sources like the internet to understand how to process and respond to prompts with increasing sophistication.
+Considered an alternative to OpenAI, Cohere works on generative AI, building technology that businesses can use to deploy chatbots, search engines, copywriting, summarization, and other AI-driven products.
+Cohere specializes in large language models: AI trained to digest text from internal data or publicly available sources to understand how to process and respond to prompts with increasing sophistication.

-The Cohere platform is available through API as a managed service, through platforms such as Amazon SageMaker and Google's Vertex AI.
-It can be used for tasks such as writing copy, moderating content, classifying data, and extracting information.
+The Cohere platform is available through an API as a managed service and through platforms such as Amazon SageMaker and Google's Vertex AI.
 It is cloud agnostic and not tied to a particular cloud service.
 Cohere's generative AI technology is embedded into several Oracle products, and its chat capabilities are embedded into Salesforce products.

-In March of 2025, Cohere's nonprofit research lab introduced Aya Vision, an AI model that can describe images, translate text, and summarize information.
-The model is free to use for research but is not permitted to be used for commercial purposes.
+In March 2025, Cohere's nonprofit research lab introduced Aya Vision, an AI model that can describe images, translate text, and summarize information.
+The model is free for research but is not permitted to be used for commercial purposes.